yazhinia/McDevol/README.md

 (i) McDevol finds contigs belonging to the same genome using a novel distance measure, defined as the posterior probability that the count profiles of contigs are drawn from the same distribution.

-(ii) It applies a simple agglomerative algorithm to get highly pure clusters followed by merging clusters of the same genomic origin through density-based clustering to the increase the completeness.
+(ii) It applies a simple agglomerative algorithm to get high purity clusters followed by merging clusters of the same genomic origin through density-based clustering to the increase the completeness.
 This approach is much simpler and faster than an iterative medoid clustering and expectation-maximization algorithm used by MetaBat2 and MaxBin2, respectively.

-(iii) It does not relying single-copy marker genes to refine clusters as done by other existing binners thereby resulting in over-estimation completeness and purity measures from CheckM evaluation.
+(iii) It does not relying single-copy marker genes to refine clusters as done by other existing binners which results in over-estimation completeness and purity measures during CheckM evaluation.

-Together, it is very fast, memory and less dependence.
+Together, this tool is very fast, memory-efficient and less dependent on external tools.

 <!--- McDevol takes roughly 2min to complete metagenome binning of CAMI2 marine dataset while MetaBAT2, the fastest and memory-efficient binner that exists, takes ~1hr.
 Memory usage of McDevol is ~400Mb while MetaBAT2 requires 1.5Gb.
 Together, McDevol is the fastest and memory-efficient binning tool and would be suitable choice for large-scale metagenome binning.
 More details on McDevol performance will be given in the near future... --->